 I felt as if I’d won the lottery.
 Through a highly selective veteran hiring group, I had been offered a position at one of the world’s largest big-box retailers.

-According to a company representative, they were looking for driven leaders who knew how to mentor, lead, and provide a vision for people.
+According to a company representative, they looked for driven leaders who knew how to mentor, lead, and provide a vision for people.
 It sounded like a perfect fit for me.
 Plus, the job included a good salary, stock options, and growth opportunities.

 On my very first day of orientation, training, and onboarding, it was like a punch in the gut.
 Nothing was about talent.
 The position was none of the things that had been advertised to me.